DoableDanny/freelancing-website/src/blog-posts/post-1/blog-1.md

 ![Cheadle test centre](cheadle-test-centre.png)

-## 5. Put your expertise and services on show
+## 5. Show-off your expertise, professionalism and services

 One of the key advantages of a website is that you can promote your services.
 Not only can you provide written information, but you can upload images showcasing the quality of your work, and your specialist equipment.